 Effective Academic Writing: Individual Tutorials

-The Graduate School is host to UCL's Royal Literary Fund Fellows, professional authors who offer free one-to-one tutorials during term time in effective academic writing to all students at UCL.
+The Doctoral Skills Development Programme is host to UCL's Royal Literary Fund Fellows, professional authors who offer free one-to-one tutorials during term time in effective academic writing to all students at UCL.

 The principal aim of the Fellows' work is to foster good writing practice across all disciplines, helping students to write clearly and effectively.